beringnpz/romscom/README.md

 help(romscom.romscom.runtodate) # Single function
 ```

-This same documentation can also be viewed on the documentation website through the References pages.
+This same documentation can also be viewed on the [documentation website](https://beringnpz.github.io/romscom/) References pages.